ishantheperson/15745-project-website/index.md

-# LLVM JIT Enhancement Class Project
+# V8 Adaptive Inlining Class Project
 ## Ishan Bhargava and Ethan Chu

 We have finished our project and are excited to present the results.